Harshvsb1105/moreviewviee_app/README.md

 # moreviewviee_app

 A movie review app developed using bloc as a state management and used TMDB API.
+You can watch trailer of the particular movie also.

 # Screenshots
 ![Screenshot_1598854907](https://user-images.githubusercontent.com/66870883/91690020-db8dca80-eb82-11ea-898d-2d0d80f24d98.png)